TetrodoPotato/Recipes/soupes/japanese-kare.md

 Add the carrots and potatoes and let them cook for about 20 minutes.
 The time depends on the size of the pieces and personal preference.

 #### 3. Step
-Add the roux and stir well.
-The roux should be fully dissolved.
+Add the roux and stir well until fully dissolved.
 If the sauce is too thick, add some water.
 Let it cook for another 5 to 10 minutes.

 Serve the kare with rice.